cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README.md

 Now that the Data Foundation deployment is complete you can deploy [Cloud Pak for Data services](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.0?topic=integrations-services) into this cluster.

+⚠️⚠️⚠️⚠️⚠️⚠️ Pls refer the instructions for [installing DB2 OLTP](README-DB2OLTP.md) on top of CP4D Data foundation

+⚠️⚠️⚠️⚠️⚠️⚠️ Pls refer the instructions for [installing DB2Warehouse](README-DB2WH.md) on top of CP4D Data foundation

 ## Uninstalling & Troubleshooting